RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening: Application in People Counting

 \subsection{Error Analysis}

-In this section, we analyze the counting error of the people counting scheme.
-In particular, we consider the error of camera-based people counting based on the error model discussed in Section~\ref{subsec: error_model}.

-Let $\widehat{M}_c$ and $\widehat{N}_c$ denote the people count and device count estimations in the calibration region, respectively, and $\widehat{N}$ denote the device count estimation in the counting area.
-The people count estimation in the counting area, denoted by $\widehat{M}$, is given as
+The error of people counting is similar to that of the device counting.
+The difference is that we need to consider the error incurred in the calibration scheme.
+Let $\widehat{M}_c$ and $\widehat{N}_c$ denote the people count and device count estimated in the calibration region, respectively, and recall that $\widehat{N}$ denotes the device count estimated in the counting area.
+The error of people counting is estimated by the error of device counting in the counting area and the propagation of the estimation errors of the two modalities in the calibration region, which is given as